andycranston/usbserialcaretaker/README.md

 where `ttyUSBX` is changed to the name of the device found (e.g. `ttyUSB0`).

-Similarly for any devices which were present in the last run but are no longer present in the curent run a command similar to:
+Similarly for any devices which were present in the last run but are no longer present in the current run a command similar to:

 ```
 systemctl stop serial-getty@ttyUSBX.service